 1000 Friends is working with the community at Aldo Leopold Elementary School to develop a safe and welcoming green schoolyard there.
-Because Leopold School is in two watersheds (Lake Wingra and Lake Monona watersheds) this is also an important natural resources protection project in south-central Wisconsin.
+Because Leopold School is in two watersheds (Lake Wingra and Lake Monona) this is also an important watershed protection project in south-central Wisconsin.

-- Increase accessibility to outdoor learning and active play through schoolyard improvements
+- Increase Leopold students and families’ access to healthy and creative outdoor learning and play

 The following goals are part of a long-range plan and will evolve over time:

 - Connect children to nature through outdoor classrooms and an environmental education curriculum

 - Create living laboratories such as rain gardens, stump gardens, and natural paths

 - Design and install a community gathering space – the Green Team has discussed clearing a wooded area towards the back of the school for this purpose

 - Help foster existing school/community partnerships and facilitate future sustainable relationships between the school and its surrounding community

 - Soften and beautify hard landscapes around the school